canalplus/rx-player/doc/api/player_events.md

 _payload type_: ``Object``

-Emit informations about the current position at most every seconds (also emits every time various player events are received).
+Emit information about the current position at most every seconds (also emits every time various player events are received).

 The object emitted as the following properties: